v-rajagt/IntuneDocs/intune/configuration/device-restrictions-ios.md

   If a value doesn't apply to iOS or iPadOS, then Apple uses the closest *lowest* value.
 For example, if you enter `4` minutes, then iPadOS devices use `2` minutes.
 If you enter `10` minutes, then iOS devices use `5` minutes.
 This is an Apple limitation.

   > [!NOTE]
-  > Currently, the Intune UI for this setting doesn't separate the iOS and iPadOS supported values.
-The UI will be updated in a future release.
+  > The Intune UI for this setting doesn't separate the iOS and iPadOS supported values.
+The UI might be updated in a future release.

 - **Password expiration (days)**: Enter the number of days before the device password must be changed.
 - **Prevent reuse of previous passwords**: Enter the number of new passwords that must be used until an old one can be reused.